FINANCIAL AID RATE85%

 Visual and Performing Arts

 The list of schools below have been selected by researching which schools offer similar programs to University of Missouri – Columbia.

-- Lincoln University in Jefferson City, MO (28 miles away)
+- Lincoln University - Jefferson City in Lexington, MO (28 miles away)

-- Missouri University of Science and Technology in Rolla, MO (75 miles away)
+- Missouri University of Science and Technology in Kansas City, MO (75 miles away)

-- University of Central Missouri in Warrensburg, MO (76 miles away)
+- University of Central Missouri in Fayette, MO (76 miles away)

-- Truman State University in Kirksville, MO (87 miles away)
+- Truman State University in Neosho, MO (87 miles away)

-- University of Missouri - St Louis in Saint Louis, MO (109 miles away)
+- University of Missouri - St Louis in Rolla, MO (109 miles away)